solo-io/supergloo/docs/content/guides/_index.md

     - https://kubernetes.io/docs/tasks/tools/install-kubectl/
 2. Install `meshctl`
     - https://github.com/solo-io/service-mesh-hub/releases
 3. Have multiple Kubernetes clusters ready to use, accessible in different `kubeconfig` contexts.
-If you don't have access to multiple Kubernetes clusters, see the [Getting Started Guide]({{% versioned_link_path fromRoot="/getting_started/" %}}) to use Kubernetes in Docker (Kind) to spin up two clusters in containers.
+If you don't have access to multiple Kubernetes clusters, see the section below, [Using Kind](#using-kind) to use Kubernetes in Docker (Kind) to spin up two clusters in containers.

 ## Assumptions made in the guides

-We will assume in this guide that we have access to two clusters and the following two contexts available in our `kubeconfig` file.
+We will assume in this guide that you have access to two clusters and the following two contexts are available in your `kubeconfig` file.

 Your actual context names will likely be different.